Coordinate-Based Seismic Interpolation in Irregular Land Survey: A Deep Internal Learning Approach: Discussion

 \subsubsection{Computational cost}

-As it was shown in Table \ref{tbl:summ}, the number of trainable parameters in CoBSI is less than 1 million.
-To provide a comparison with respect to more complex network architectures employed in seismic reconstruction, Table \ref{tbl:params} presents the number of trainable parameters (NTP) of convolutional neural networks such as U-Net \cite{IrregularInterp_DL,Chai2021} and autoencoders \cite{Mandelli2018,Qian2022} under supervised learning schemes, as well as an ordinary convolutional neural network CNN \cite{Wang2020a}.
+As shown in Table \ref{tbl:summ}, there are fewer than one million trainable parameters in CoBSI.
+To provide a comparison with respect to more complex network architectures employed in seismic reconstruction, Table \ref{tbl:params} presents the number of trainable parameters (NTP) of convolutional neural networks such as U-Net~\cite{IrregularInterp_DL, Chai2021} and autoencoders~\cite{Mandelli2018, 9751748,Qian2022} under supervised learning schemes, as well as an ordinary convolutional neural network CNN \cite{Wang2020a}.
 It is worth noting that these methods focus on interpolating receivers in 2D and 3D seismic data.
-In contrast, CoBSI aims at estimating complete missing shots, which is substantially a more complex task.
+In contrast, CoBSI aims to estimate complete missing shots, which is substantially a more complex task.
 Further, it is able to obtain such interpolations employing a simpler network (MLP), entailing less computational resources in an unsupervised strategy, as only the weights and bias of the MLP are learned.
-Despite \cite{Wang2020a} is an unsupervised learning approach, it only considers missing trace reconstruction for uniform subsampling, which is unrealistic for field applications. }
+While~\cite{Wang2020a} is an unsupervised learning approach, it only considers missing trace reconstruction for uniform subsampling, which is unrealistic for field applications.